 Whether you like it or not, the help and assistance of a medical doctor or psychiatrist are essential for the well being of your child.
 Learn how to find the right health practitioner who will handle the case of your kid.
 As much as possible, avoid switching doctors to prevent a mix-up of records and errors in treatment plans.

-Autism Spectrum Disorder or ASD is a mental health condition characterized by difficulty with communication and impaired social behavior.
-In this article, we’ll discuss common misconceptions about this neurological condition, what causes it, whether or not it can be treated, and autistic individuals’ treatment options.
+Autism Spectrum Disorder is a mental health condition characterized by difficulty with communication and social behavior.
+This article discusses common misconceptions about it, and whether or not they can be helped.
+Also, let’s understand other forms of help for special needs.

-One common misconception is that people with autism are unable to perform a lot of functions.
+One common misconception is that people with special needs are unable to perform a lot of functions.
 This is wrong.
-Individuals with autism have different limitations.
-Because of this, it is essential to treat every person with autism spectrum disorder on a case-to-case basis.
+Individuals with special needs have different limitations.
+Because of this, it is essential to have therapies for ASD on a case-to-case basis.

 When the condition was presented in 1940, Hans Asperger, a Viennese pediatrician described it as having a mild autism-like disorder characterized by social and communication difficulties most commonly affected are boys having average intellectual skills and speech development.